weiganghuang/cl-devnet-1199/devnet-1199.md

    Sample file: [main.yml](https://github.com/weiganghuang/cl-devnet-1199/blob/master/ansibleproject/roles/target/tasks/main.yml)

 11. Create tasks for role "se".
 We add this role to ease the key exchange for nso host N, dns master M and dns targets T1/T2.
-The task of this role is to pre fetch public rsa key files from M, T1 and T2 to ansible controller A. The feched publick key files can be then distributed to proper user's authorized keys files.
+The task of this role is to pre fetch public rsa key files from M, T1 and T2 to ansible controller A. The fetched publick key files are then distributed to proper user's authorized keys files.
 We define the task in `/home/dvans/ansibleproject/roles/se/tasks/main.yml`.

     Sample file: [main.yml](https://github.com/weiganghuang/cl-devnet-1199/blob/master/ansibleproject/roles/se/tasks/main.yml)